Banner blindness: Brand recognition

 If a user is already aware of a brand, viewing an ad banner for that brand would reconfirm their existing attitudes towards it, whether positive or negative.
 A banner ad may only leave a positive impression in the viewer if they already have a positive perception of the brand.
 Similarly, someone seeing an ad for a brand they have a negative perception of may further dissuade them from buying from that brand.

 If viewers have a neutral or no opinion about a brand, then a banner ad for that brand could leave a positive impression, due to the mere-exposure effect, the tendency to develop a preference for something due to familiarity.

 Banner aspects

 Shared space

 Unlike advertisements in television or radio, which completely interrupt and temporarily replace the content, banner adverts exist alongside the content.
-Websites typically contain various elements in different sizes, shapes, and colours.
+Websites typically contain various elements in different sizes, shapes, and colors.
 As a banner ad only occupies part of a website, it cannot hold the user's complete attention.